 HISTORY

-The group was initially formed in 2012, and received our 501(c)3 status effective as a non-profit in July 2021.
-We have a presence also on Instagram and Facebook.
+The group was initially formed in 2012 and received 501(c)3 status as a non-profit organization in July 2021.
+We also have a presence on Instagram and Facebook, so please follow us!

-WBWA works closely with Muddy Branch Alliance and Seneca Creek Watershed Partners.
-We share the calendar of events and email distribution for the newsletter, which you can sign up at this website.
+The Watts Branch Watershed Alliance works closely with our partners from the Muddy Branch Alliance and Seneca Creek Watershed Partners.
+We share a calendar of events, a newsletter, and email membership and mailing list, which you can sign up at this website.

 More info:

 Recent Activities: The Watts Branch Watershed Alliance works closely with the City of Rockville Environment Commission‘s Watersheds Committee.
-We have been leading trash pickup at several of the Parks within the City in our watershed.
-We also have board members active in Weed Warrior activites both in the City and in the County parks.
-Through donations from the City, we assist in monitoring chloride (salt) concentrations in the City at several stream reaches.
-In addition we have been monitoring chloride concentrations down stream with our own supplies.
+We have been leading trash pickups at several of the parks within Rockville in the watershed.
+We also have board members active in Weed Warrior activities both in Rockville and in Montgomery County parks.
+Through donations from the City of Rockville and others, we have assisted in monitoring chloride (salt) concentrations at several stream reaches.
 Results of the monitoring are reported on the Clean Water Hub.

 Recognitions: In 2021 we received recognition from the Rockville Rotary Club, in the form of our first grant.
 In 2022 we received a similar grant from the organization.
-We are very appreciative of our partnership with the Rotary.
-They themselves have adopted a stream reach in Watts Branch watershed, and they are very active in promoting plantings of native plants in public spaces and are advocates of clean water.
+We are very appreciative of our partnership with the Rotary Club.
+Indeed, the club has adopted a stream reach in the Watts Branch Watershed, and they are very active in promoting plantings of native plants in public spaces and are advocates of clean water.

-Wall of Honor: Past Board Memebers: Ken Bawer.
+Wall of Honor: Past Board Members: Ken Bawer, Paul Hlavinka.

 Past Interns: Landry Kimball 2021 (stream monitoring advocacy).